nebulaeonline/microauthd/README.md

 Update: the pkce flow **has** changed and is now partially documented.
 An example is in /public/pkce_demo.
 Over the next week or so we are going to begin implementing WebAuthn (FIDO2) and MSAL's native broker.
 These should allow things like Apple's FaceId.
 I'm still digesting the specs, so this one will be a longer slog, but rest assured that we won't go to 0.9.x and an alpha without support for the features that modern developers and users alike demand.

 This is just a heads up that the PKCE flow is going to change.
 The current implementation is just too busy code-wise, and makes implementing it on the front end challenging.
 The new flow will be more modular, with examples in the /public folder that are easier to work with and reason about.
 I hope to push these changes out today.

-**2025-07-02**

-TOTP is working again, and we added an --otp-issuer option so that you can control how your entry will appear in authentication apps like Google Authenticator; it was previously hardcoded to microauthd, but we didn't like that look.

-Added a new token inspector for both `mad` cli and for the ADMIN web gui.
-Now you can paste raw tokens in and have them decoded locally.
-I've wanted this functionality since the outset, so I'm glad it's finally done.

-The march continues for bringing our tokens and our token issuance into compliance with OAuth2 and OIDC.
-Fixed a bug where Id Tokens were not being issued in the case of refresh, even if the original token had an openid scope.
-Also updated /userinfo to bring it into compliance with OAuth2 specifications.

 ---